Updated Mar 01, 2026

 Testing User Flows and Fixing Issues

 Thoroughly testing your app's workflows is essential to catch any bugs that could impact users.
 Adalo's Staging Preview is a great tool for testing your app across different devices.
-Pay close attention to critical processes like the booking flow - make sure every button takes users to the right page and that all data displays correctly.
+Pay close attention to critical processes like the booking flow—make sure every button takes users to the right page and that all data displays correctly.

-Don't forget to test all user roles - Guest, Host, and Admin.
+Don't forget to test all user roles—Guest, Host, and Admin.
 Each role should have the right permissions and access.
 To simulate real-world scenarios, populate your Properties, Bookings, and Users collections with sample data.
 Test edge cases like same-day bookings, cancellations with refunds, and overlapping dates to ensure your calendar logic holds up.

-For example, in 2023, a simulation involving over 50 bookings uncovered a bug in the Host Calendar's color-coding for canceled events.
+For example, a simulation involving over 50 bookings uncovered a bug in the Host Calendar's color-coding for canceled events.
 Fixing the conditional formatting solved the issue, ensuring 100% accuracy for 200 listings.
 Use Adalo's data inspector to verify that fields update correctly after user actions.
 Document any issues you find, including the specific conditions that trigger them, so you can address them efficiently.

 Once you've ironed out these issues, it's time to focus on integrating external data and preparing your app for scaling.